 What does ovulation have to do with it?

 In general, if you have any type of period and you’re not on a birth control method that blocks the release of an egg, you ovulate.
-Ovulation is the release of an egg from a woman’s ovary.
-A woman is most likely to get pregnant if she has sex without birth control around the time it happens.
+Ovulation is the release of an egg from the ovary.
+As a uterus-owner, you are most likely to get pregnant if you have sex without birth control around the time ovulation happens.

 If you’ve counted the length of your cycles as described above, you can estimate when you ovulate.
-It usually happens about halfway through your cycle.
-So for a 28-day cycle, it happens around day 14.
+It usually happens about mid-way through your cycle, so if you have a 28-day cycle you might ovulate around day 14.

 How soon can you test for a pregnancy after unprotected sex?

 If you’re worried about a pregnancy, it doesn’t work to take a pregnancy test the day after you had sex.
 Here’s why:

 It takes a fertilized egg about a week to implant into the lining of the uterus.
 Sometimes it can take up to 12 days.